Revised by the AFS Governing Board on March 1, 2017.

 F. AUTHORIZED REPRESENTATION

 The AFS and its units must have mechanisms to ensure that their letterheads, logos, and other identifiers are used for advocacy purposes only as specifically authorized pursuant to the Society's established positions and its advocacy policies and procedures.
 It is emphasized again that when members present a Society or unit position, they must state the position accurately, identify the AFS organizational unit responsible for it, and refrain from embellishing it with personal opinion unless the opinion is identified as such.
 All of the foregoing is to be guided by the AFS Code of Practices.

 The Society's advocacy policies and procedures must be conveyed to newly elected officers and representatives at all AFS organizational levels.
 Newer members entering leadership positions often lack exposure or sensitivity to the Society's concerns about advocacy of issues.
 Longtime members may find advocacy a new experience in the AFS context, even though many other professional societies have assumed advocacy roles for many years.
 For these and other new leaders, the Society has and continually develops training and information programs that foster awareness of and adherence to established advocacy protocols.

-Members and officers representing policies and positions of the Society or its subunits are expected to present themselves, their subunits, and their positions in accordance with the highest standards of professionalism, including but not limited to matters of dress, language, demeanor, and sensitivity to the rights and opinions of others.
-Subunits are encouraged to institute multiyear progressions for elected officers or multiyear presidencies to expand corporate memory.
+Members and officers representing policies and positions of the Society or its units are expected to present themselves, their subunits, and their positions in accordance with the highest standards of professionalism, including but not limited to matters of dress, language, demeanor, and sensitivity to the rights and opinions of others.
+Units are encouraged to institute multiyear progressions for elected officers or multiyear presidencies to expand corporate memory.